 It is very relieving that the vast majority of the young participants acknowledge that sharing intimate images of another person on social media or via a mobile could cause psychological damage, both in the first and in the second phase of the research.
+In the third phase this sensitivity was also displayed in the findings, although with less intensity.

 Neither gender nor age group played a significant role in the way youngsters see the psychological damage caused by sharing intimate images of other people on social media.
 The second phase indicated no change in the youngsters' opinions.
+The third phase, however, revealed a statistically significant difference between females and respondents not stating their gender (p<.05).
+While for women it is clear that sharing intimate images can cause psychological damage, people who didn't state their gender seem divided as far as this issue is concerned.
+Age group continued not playing any role in the third phase as well.